Hedgefog/cs-modding-kit/api/particles/README.md

 # Particles API
-This is a Particle System API for a game modification plugin, likely written in Pawn language for the AMX Mod X platform.
+This Particle System API is designed to implement particle effects.
 The API provides functions to register particle effects, create and manipulate particle systems, and work with individual particles.

-## Registering new particle effect
+## Registering a New Particle Effect

-To register new particle effect use `ParticleEffect_Register` function.
+To register a new particle effect, use the `ParticleEffect_Register` function.

 ```cpp
 ParticleEffect_Register("my-effect", EMIT_RATE, PARTICLE_LIFETIME, MAX_PARTICLES);
 ```

-## Controling particle effect
+- `EMIT_RATE`: Emit rate of particles per second.
+- `PARTICLE_LIFETIME`: Lifetime of each particle in seconds.
+- `MAX_PARTICLES`: Maximum number of particles in the effect.

+## Controlling Particle Effects

-To control your effect use hooks.
-Use `ParticleEffect_RegisterHook` function together with `ParticleEffectHook_` constants to hook events.
+To control your effect you need hooks.
+Use the `ParticleEffect_RegisterHook` function with `ParticleEffectHook_` constants to hook events.

 ```cpp
 ParticleEffect_RegisterHook("my-effect", ParticleEffectHook_Particle_Think, "@Effect_Particle_Think");
 ```

-## Spawning the particle effect system
+## Spawning the Particle Effect System

-Use `ParticleSystem_Create` function to spawn the system on specific origin.
+To spawn the system at a specific origin use the `ParticleSystem_Create` function.

 ```cpp
 new ParticleSystem:sParticleSystem = ParticleSystem_Create("my-effect", vecOrigin);
 ```

-## Removing the particle effect system
+## Removing the Particle Effect System

-To remove destroy system and free memory use `ParticleSystem_Destroy` function.
+To remove and free memory, destroy the system using `ParticleSystem_Destroy`.

 ```cpp
 ParticleSystem_Destroy(sParticleSystem);
 ```

+## Enabling/Disabling the Particle Effect System

-## Enabling/Disabling the particle effect system
+Enable or disable the particle system with `ParticleSystem_Activate` and `ParticleSystem_Deactivate` methods.
-You can use `ParticleSystem_Activate` and `ParticleSystem_Deactivate` methods to enable or disable particle system.

 ```cpp
 ParticleSystem_Activate(sParticleSystem);
 ParticleSystem_Deactivate(sParticleSystem);
 ```

-## Simple particle effect
+## Simple Particle Effect Example

-Here is an example of a simple particle effect to demonstrate API functionality.
+Here is a simple example demonstrating API functionality:

 ![Simple Particle Effect](../../images/example-particle-effect.gif)

 ```cpp
 #include <amxmodx>